Tahoe Fund

 Project Review Process

-All submissions will be reviewed by the Tahoe Fund Projects Committee, which is tasked with developing the Tahoe Fund’s Signature and Premier Projects Portfolio.
+Submissions are reviewed on a rolling basis by the Tahoe Fund Board, which is tasked with developing the Tahoe Fund’s project portfolio.
 Select projects will be invited to provide further details.
-The Tahoe Fund Projects Committee will review proposals on a rolling basis.

 INTERACTIVE MAP